adityaarakal/Market-Yard/docs/FRONTEND_TASKS.md

 - TASK-703 (Mock Authentication) has been completed.
 Mock OTP verification accepts any 6 digits in development mode (123456 in production).
 Mock login validation with password check.
 Auto-login for testing in development mode with configurable test credentials via URL parameters or APP_CONFIG.
 - TASK-901 (API Service Layer Structure) has been completed.
 Created ApiClient abstraction layer with support for localStorage mode and API mode.
 Defined all API endpoints in centralized endpoints file.
 Created request/response types and error handling structure with ApiException class.
 Ready for backend integration.
 - TASK-902 (Data Migration Utilities) has been completed.
 Created MigrationService with export functions (JSON, CSV, SQL formats).
 Backend migration format formatter.
 Migration guide documentation with import script examples for Node.js and Python.
 Supports exporting all data types including favorites and notifications.
+- TASK-903 (Feature Flags) has been completed.
+Created FeatureFlagsService with localStorage persistence.
+React hooks (useFeatureFlags, useFeatureFlag, useApiMode) for easy access.
+FeatureFlagsPage for admin UI to toggle features.
+Environment variable support for configuration.
+Automatic API client configuration based on flags.

 **Current Phase**: End User Module (Premium Version) - Phase 4